probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ## Bugfixes

-* Fixed a performance issue where infinite scroll would enter an infinite loop when there were not enough test results.
+* Fixed a performance issue where infinite scroll would enter an infinite loop when there were not enough test results to fill the page.
 * Fixed a bug were some reports would appear multiple times in the reports list when filtering by category.
 * Fixed a bug where the project form's repository link field would display no error when entering an invalid non-HTTP URL.
 * Fixed a bug where following a project's link from the reports page would display a blank project page.